hannibal002/SkyHanni/FEATURES.md

 + **Fishing Bait Warnings.** - cimbraien
     + Option to warn when no bait is used.
     + Option to warn when used bait is changed.
++ Added Sea Creature Tracker. - hannibal2
+    + Allows to only show single variants, e.g. water or lava or winter.

 </details>
 <details open><summary>